 Illegally obtaining pharmaceutical drugs

-Thieves can use stolen healthcare information to get drugs at a pharmacy.
+Thieves can use stolen healthcare information to procure drugs at a pharmacy.
 These drugs may be prescribed medicines or restricted items like opioids, which thieves can take for recreational use or sell.

 In August 2021, Nicholas Brendon was arrested in Indiana for alleged prescription drug fraud [*].
 The actor was driving erratically and showed signs of cocaine and amphetamine abuse.

 When questioned, he purported to be his twin brother and showed a California ID.
-Officers uncovered the truth and arrested Brendon for claiming prescription by fraud.
+Officers uncovered the truth and arrested Brendon for claiming prescriptions by fraud.

 Fraudulent health insurance claims

 A scammer can use your identity to claim reimbursement for medical services or treatment that you never received.
 Quite often, this is insider fraud wherein providers profit from fake insurance claims using their patients’ personal information.